Dwight E. Watson

 Dwight Watson has been a member of the Wabash faculty since 1981.
 Teaching courses in acting, playwriting and dramatic literature, Professor Watson has led immersion class trips to Scotland (2006) to work with the Centre Stage Theatre Company at the University of Aberdeen, and to London (2011) where students studied the history and performance of the London stage.
 Dwight has directed more than forty productions at Wabash including The Beaux' Stratagem, Wild Oats, Jitney, Endgame, Our Country’s Good, Terra Nova, The Lord of the Flies, Equus, Twelve Angry Men, Inherit the Wind, Oedipus the King, A View from the Bridge, The Good Woman of Setzuan, Julius Caesar, Waiting for Godot, The Physicists, A Streetcar Named Desire, The Tempest, The Misanthrope, and A Doll’s House.
 Wabash Theater has produced several of Dwight’s plays including Dapple Gray, Eden Creek, and Dewey Boy and Wookie.
 Recently, Dwight's cast of Jitney was invited to present a staged reading of the play at the August Wilson Center for African American Culture in Pittsburgh, Pennsylvania.
-In 2010, Dwight adapted and directed Passages from the Writings of Roald Amundsen and Robert Falcon Scott for the American Museum of Natural History, involving Wabash students in a staged reading at the Kaufmann Theater in New York City.
+In 2010, Dwight adapted and directed Passages from the Writings of Roald Amundsen and Robert Falcon Scott for the American Museum of Natural History, involving Wabash students in a performance at the Kaufmann Theater in New York City.

 On campus, Professor Watson served for many years as Chair of the Theater Department and Chair of the Division of Humanities and Fine Arts.
 He values his correspondence with past Wabash students, many of whom have pursued successful careers in the theater.
 He enjoys the outdoors, Wabash Athletics, football and basketball, the Blues guitar, and the view of the Wabash College Arboretum from his office window.

 M.F.A.
 Acting and Directing, University of North Carolina, Greensboro.